 - Use a different butter alternative: I have made these brownies using all sorts of butter substitutes and all of them work pretty well.
 Try substituting the vegan butter with equal coconut oil or peanut butter.
 But do beware, these may add another flavour to the vegan brownies recipe.

 - Use a different flour: I first created these vegan brownies before I started experimenting with anything gluten-free.
 So this recipe actually works really well with gluten-based self-raising flour.

 - Changing the flavour: If you like your brownies with fruit, then feel free to add a handful of raspberries.
 You can also change the nuts inside the mix to suit your tastes.

-Here are some helpful tips for storing, freezing, and reheating your delectable vegan brownies:
+If for some strange reason, you don’t scoff all of these vegan brownies in one sitting, here are some helpful tips for storing, freezing, and reheating your vegan brownies:

 - Storage: To keep your vegan brownies fresh, store them in an airtight container at room temperature.
 Ensure the container has a tight seal to prevent air exposure, which can lead to drying out.
 Brownies stored this way can typically stay fresh for up to 3-4 days.

 - Freezing: If you want to extend the shelf life of your vegan brownies, freezing is a fantastic option.
-First, allow the brownies to cool completely.
+First, allow the brownies to cool completely before slicing them into individual pieces.
 Then, individually wrap each brownie tightly with plastic wrap or aluminium foil.
 Place the wrapped brownies in a freezer-safe container or sealable freezer bag, removing as much air as possible.
 Properly stored, vegan brownies can remain in the freezer for up to 3 months without significant loss of quality.